AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_processor.rst

       Get an optimized :ref:`CPUProcessor` instance.

       .. note::
          This may provide higher fidelity than anticipated due to internal optimizations.
-For example, if the inputColorSpace and the outputColorSpace are members of the same family, no conversion will be applied, even though strictly speaking quantization should be added.
+For example, if the inputColorSpace and the outputColorSpace are members of the same equalitygroup, no conversion will be applied, even though strictly speaking quantization should be added.

       .. note::
          The typical use case to apply color processing to an image is: